patronasxdxd/CTFS/docs/platypus.md

 ```

 The underlying mechanism of this check involves the utilization of an internal function
 named `_isSolvent`.
-The boolean variable this function returns is true when the user's debt is less than or equal to its USP borrow limit.
+The boolean variable in this function returns is true when the user's debt is less than or equal to its USP borrow limit.

 A user is considered solvent if their collateral is sufficient to cover their debt.
 It's crucial to note that withdrawing collateral
 must not result in any outstanding debt.
 The `emergencyWithdraw` function allows users with debt to withdraw all collateral